Citizen Complaint Investigative & Hearing Process

 - Discrimination: Contact or action by an officer that was motivated by the race, sex, gender or age of a person.

 - Use of Force: Officer(s) use of some type of force whether physical, instrumental, or physical contact restricting the movement of a person.

 - Excessive Force: Officer(s) use of some type of force whether physical or by instrument that is beyond what is reasonably necessary.

-All complaints within CCA jurisdiction will be investigated and be assigned to an investigator within 48 business hours.
+All complaints within CCA's jurisdiction will be investigated and assigned to an investigator within 48 business hours.
 Each complaint, excluding allegations of criminal misconduct against an officer, will be directed to CCA regardless of where it was filed initially.

 A complaint that does not fall within its jurisdiction may be referred to the Cincinnati Police Department's (CPD) Citizen Complaint Resolution Process (CCRP).